Coronavirus (COVID-19) support for commercial landlords

 Find out how banks are supporting commercial landlords on the Australian Banking Association website.

-If you are unable to reach an agreement with your tenant about the concessions you will provide, you or your tenant can refer the matter to the Queensland Civil and Administrative Tribunal (QCAT) for mediation.
+If you are unable to reach an agreement with your tenant about the concessions you will provide, you or your tenant may be eligible to refer the matter to the Queensland Small Business Commissioner for mediation.

 - Read the Prime Minister's statement highlighting commercial tenancies.